conmaol/gadelica/grammar/nouns.md

 ##### Prepositional relative clause particles

-<mark>Both proper nouns and common nouns can also be modified by prepositional relative clause particles.</mark>
+Both proper nouns and common nouns can also be modified by prepositional relative clause particles.

-> ♾️ Mharbhadh **Cumhall**, **aig** an robh dithis bhan.
+> ◊ Mharbhadh **Cumhall**, **aig** an robh dithis bhan.
 >
 > Nuair a bha an saoghal òg bha **daoine** treuna ann, **ris** an canadh iad an Fhiann.

 In the first example here, the nominative masculine proper noun `Cumhall` is modified by the prepositional relative `aig` – `Cumhall, aig an robh dithis bhan` ‘Cumhall, who had two wives’.

-In the second example here, the nominative plural common noun `daoine` is modified by the prepositional relative clause particle `ris` – `na daoine ris an canadh iad an Fhiann` ‘the men against whom they would say the Fenians (ie. the men whom they would call the Fenians)’.
+In the second example here, the nominative plural common noun `daoine` ‘men’ is modified by the prepositional relative clause particle `ris` – `na daoine ris an canadh iad an Fhiann` ‘the men against whom they would say the Fenians (ie. the men whom they would call the Fenians)’.

 Back up to: [Nouns](#nouns) \| [Grammatical dependents of nouns](#grammatical-dependents-of-nouns) \| [Modifiers of nouns](#modifiers-of-nouns)

 #### Lenition of noun modifiers

-Prepositions and relative clause particles are grammatical function words, hence no lenition is possible.
+Prepositions and relative clause particles are grammatical function words, and hence are not lenitable.

-But adjectives and genitive common nouns are lenitable, and whether or not they are lenited depends on the gender and case of the noun they modify.
+However, many adjectives and genitive common nouns *are* lenitable, and those which modify nouns may or may not lenite depending (mainly) on the gender and case of the noun they modify.

-Not all consonants are (orthographically) lenitable, hence not all adjectives and nouns are (orthographically) lenitable.

 ##### no lenition

-nominative masculine:
+When an adjective or genitive noun modifies a *nominative masculine* noun, it is never lenited.

 > Cha do leig i **Fionn beag** às a h-aire.
 >